Barclay Arrival Plus vs. Arrival Premier: Which card should you get?

 This could be pretty lucrative if you get in on those KLM/Flying Blue promo awards.
 JAL has some great redemption rates on premium cabin flights, so transferring Arrival Miles to JAL could absolutely be worthwhile.

-The annual fee is $61 higher, but considering the $100 global entry year and the waived annual fee the first year, I’m ok with the higher cost.
-Choosing the Arrival Premier over the Arrival Plus does mean giving up the 5% travel redemption bonus.
-But I think the 25,000 mile spending bonus is a fair trade-off.
+The annual fee is $61 higher, but considering the $100 global entry year and the waived annual fee the first year, I’m okay with the higher cost.
+Choosing the Arrival Premier over the Arrival Plus does mean giving up the 5% travel redemption bonus, but I think the 25,000-mile spending bonus is a fair trade-off.

 If you’d rather save cash and get a card with a sign-up bonus, then I’d recommend the Arrival Plus card.
 It does have a sign-up bonus that you don’t have to spend a ton of money to earn and a lower recurring annual fee.
 Regardless, I think both cards provide value if you’re looking for a flexible rewards card with a reasonable annual fee.